A Categorification of Quantum sl_3 Projectors and the sl_3 Reshetikhin-Turaev Invariant of Tangles: Background and summary of results

 Using the cohomology rings of projective space and flag varieties and certain singular surfaces called foams, Khovanov constructed a categorification of the quantum $\mathfrak{sl}_3$ knot invariant in \cite{Khovanov3}.
 This construction gives a bigraded homology theory for links from which the quantum $\mathfrak{sl}_3$ link invariant can be obtained by taking the graded Euler characteristic.
 In \cite{MackaayVaz}, Mackaay and Vaz gave a geometric reformulation of this theory in the spirit of \cite{BarNatan2}, which was later refined by Morrison and Nieh in \cite{MorrisonNieh} to an invariant of tangles.
 This latter theory is the setting for our categorification.

 We now briefly outline Morrison and Nieh's construction, referring the reader to their work for complete details.
-The invariant takes values in the homotopy category of bounded complexes over a graded additive category $\mathcal{F}$ of webs and surfaces with singularities, denoted $\K^b(\mathcal{F})$ for the duration.
-In more detail, the objects of the category\footnote{This category is denoted $\mathbf{Mat}(\mathcal{C}ob(\mathfrak{su}_3))$ in Morrison and Nieh's work.} $\mathcal{F}$ are formal direct sums of $q$-graded webs and morphisms between webs are matrices of $\Z[q^{-1},q]$-linear combinations of isotopy classes of foams - surfaces with singular arcs which locally look like the product of the letter $Y$ and an interval - having the appropriate webs as boundary.
-A foam $F:q^{k_1}W_1 \to q^{k_2}W_2$ is graded via
+The invariant takes values in the homotopy category of bounded complexes over a graded, additive category $\mathcal{F}$ of webs and surfaces with singularities, denoted $\K^b(\mathcal{F})$ for the duration.
+In more detail, the objects of the category\footnote{This category is denoted $\mathbf{Mat}(\mathcal{C}ob(\mathfrak{su}_3))$ in Morrison and Nieh's work.} $\mathcal{F}$ are formal direct sums of $q$-graded webs and morphisms between webs are matrices of $\C$-linear combinations of isotopy classes of degree-zero foams - surfaces with singular arcs which locally look like the product of the letter $Y$ and an interval - having the appropriate webs as boundary.
+The degree of a foam $F:q^{k_1}W_1 \to q^{k_2}W_2$ is given by

 where $\chi$ is the Euler characteristic, $\partial$ is the boundary of $W_1$ (or $W_2$ - they agree), and $V$ is the set of trivalent vertices in $W_1 \coprod W_2$.
 Certain (degree homogeneous) local relations are imposed on these foams, see \cite{MorrisonNieh}.